 Last summer, we spent two weeks exploring the Big Island with kids.
 We did so many awesome things, I had to break my MUST-DO post into two segments.
 Last week, I posted about the Best Big Island Beaches, and today I am writing about the Best Big Island activities!

 hover over image to pin for later:

 I visited the Big Island when I was in the sixth grade and immediately fell in love with its unique terrain.
 I could not wait to bring my kids here so they could see the endless fields of lava rock that butt up against the world’s most gorgeous beaches.
-On this trip, we spent two whole weeks on the Big Island – 8 nights in a Keauhou condo (just south of Kona) and 5 nights at the Waikoloa Beach Marriot.
+On this trip, we spent two whole weeks on the Big Island – 8 nights this Keauhou condo (just south of Kona) and 5 nights at the Waikoloa Beach Marriot.

 We rented a car (read my best car rental tips here), and mixed up our beach days with sightseeing around the island.
 We did so much, but honestly two weeks wasn’t enough – is it ever?
 But here are our recommendations for the best of what to do on the Big Island with Kids.

 Visit Volcanoes National Park